Provable Offline Preference-Based Reinforcement Learning: Trajectory-Based Pairwise-Comparison with Known Transition

 In summary, Theorem~\ref{thm:lower} and Theorem~\ref{thm:lower2} imply that the scaling with the per-trajectory concentrability coefficient is essential in the trajectory-based pairwise-comparison setting, and it cannot be relaxed to the per-step concentrability without additional assumptions, such as on the reward structure.
+To the best of our knowledge, this is the first theoretical result indicating that trajectory-wise feedback is \textbf{intrinsically harder} to learn than step-wise feedback in offline PbRL.